zijianhuang/openapiclientgen/README.md

 * .NET Core 3.1.

+**Remarks**

+The generated C# codes could be built with .NET Frameworks in addition to .NET Core.

 ### Source Installation
 Check out this repository or one of its tags, then do a release build or a Visual Stuido's Publish.